No9005/homie-backend/deploy/README.md

 # How to deploy
-The idea is, that you have aready a running docker network, so you just have to up the production container of the homie api.
+The idea is, that you have already a running docker network, so you just have to up the production container of the homie api.

 - Clone the project
 - Build the container